SumoLogic/sumologic-documentation/docs/metrics/introduction/metric-formats.md

 * The timestamp for the instant that the metric was measured is 1460061337.

 :::tip
-Graphite does not support meta tags.
-However, you can use Sumo's metric rules editor to tag metrics with key-value pairs derived from a Graphite metric’s metric_path.
+You can use Sumo's metric rules editor to tag metrics with key-value pairs derived from a Graphite metric’s metric_path.
 Then, you can use those key-value pairs in metric queries.
 For more information, see [About Metric Rules](docs/metrics/metric-rules-editor#about-metric-rules).
 :::

 ### Inferred metric name